V-ZUG

 - 3. Inspect defrost components: After defrosting, access the evaporator area and check the defrost heater and thermostat as described in defrost-related error entries.

-- 4. Replace faulty parts: Install genuine V-ZUG defrost heater and/or thermostat if they fail continuity tests.
+- 4. Replace faulty parts: Install a genuine V-ZUG defrost heater and/or thermostat if they fail continuity tests.

 Advertisements